lvgl/lvgl/docs/overview/font.md

 - not passing the `--no-compress` flag to the offline converter (compression is applied by default)

 Compression is more effective with larger fonts and higher bpp.
 However, it's about 30% slower to render compressed fonts.
-Therefore it's recommended to compress only the largest fonts of a user interface, because
+Therefore, it's recommended to compress only the largest fonts of a user interface, because
 - they need the most memory
 - they can be compressed better
 - and probably they are used less frequently then the medium-sized fonts, so the performance cost is smaller.